SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/OpenSearch_database.md

 # OpenSearch database

 From DataMiner 10.3 [CU0]/10.3.2 onwards, it is possible to install a dedicated OpenSearch indexing database cluster as an alternative for Elasticsearch.
-This cluster also requires a Cassandra Cluster.
+This indexing cluster also requires a Cassandra cluster.

 > [!NOTE]
 > If you are looking to use the Amazon OpenSearch Service instead of on-prem hosted OpenSearch nodes, see [Amazon OpenSearch Service](xref:Amazon_OpenSearch_Service)